cloudinary-community/gatsby-transformer-cloudinary/README.md

 [Learn how to get started &rarr;](https://www.npmjs.com/package/gatsby-transformer-cloudinary#install)

-> Looking to simply leverage Cloudinary's storage and optimized delivery to fetch existing media files from Cloudinary into your Gatsby project?
+> Looking to simply leverage Cloudinary's storage and optimized delivery, to fetch existing media files from Cloudinary into your Gatsby project?
 Checkout [gatsby-source-cloudinary](https://www.npmjs.com/package/gatsby-source-cloudinary) plugin.

 ## Learn how this plugin was built